cloud-ark/kubeplus/README.rst

 KubePlus Platform toolkit
 ==========================

-KubePlus Platform toolkit simplifies discovery and use of Kubernetes Operators and their Custom Resources to create application Platforms as Code.
+KubePlus Platform toolkit simplifies discovery and use of Kubernetes Operators and Custom Resources to create application Platforms as Code.
 It supports discovering static as well as dynamic runtime information about Custom Resources introduced by various Operators in your Cluster.

 `Kubernetes Operators`_ extend Kubernetes API to manage third-party software as native Kubernetes objects.
 Today, number of Operators are